“I feel pregnant,” or even “I look pregnant,” are frequent complaints by patients suffering from abdominal distention or bloating.

 Causes of bloating

-Patients and doctors alike have assumed that excess gas within the gut causes bloating.
+Patients and healthcare providers alike have assumed that excess gas within the gut causes it.
 However, several techniques for measuring intra-abdominal gas volume have failed to confirm this view.
 Nevertheless, dietary bulking agents such as fiber which cause gas will often worsen the symptom.
-For the present, the cause must remain unknown.
+For the present, the cause will remain unknown.

 Treatment or Management

-No therapy has been proven to be of definitive benefit and therefore the advice given to the patient must be a physician’s individual opinion.
-Dietary and life-style factors are perhaps the most likely to help bloating in the long term.
-Try the following:
+No therapy has been proven to be of definitive benefit and therefore the advice given to the patient must be a healthcare provider’s individual opinion.
+Dietary and life-style factors are perhaps the most likely to help in the long term.
+Recommendations are to try the following to reduce the symptom:

-Take small regular meals.
+Eat small regular meals.
 Don’t avoid eating during the day, followed by a large evening meal.
+Eat small amounts throughout the day.
 Avoid rushed eating, but rather set aside 30 minutes to eat in order to “digest” your meal.
 Reduce fat consumption.
 A varied diet low in saturated fats may help.

 Take regular exercise.
 Exercise improves bowel function and is recommended.
 As well as formal exercise sessions, movement during work time may be important.
 Many jobs involve sitting for much if not all of a day.
 Long periods in this position may worsen bloating regular breaks to “stretch the legs,” and perhaps therefore the abdomen, may help.